-A centrifugal pump is a mechanical turbomachine that converts the mechanical energy into hydraulic energy through centrifugal activity and used for transporting liquids.
+A centrifugal pump is a mechanical turbomachine that converts mechanical energy into hydraulic energy through centrifugal activity and is used for transporting liquids.
 The fluid enters through the centrifugal pump suction, and the centrifugal force of the rotating impeller increases the pressure and velocity of the liquid.
 Centrifugal pumps are the most widely used pumps in the industry as they are suitable to handle both viscous and non-viscous liquids with high efficiency.

 Use of Centrifugal Pumps

 Centrifugal pumps are found in various industries for liquid transfer like